voznik/ngx-odm/README.md

         multiInstance: true, // <- multiInstance (optional, default: true)
         ignoreDuplicate: false,
         options: {
+          plugins: [
+            // will be loaded by together with core plugins RxDBDevModePlugin, // <- add only for development RxDBAttachmentsPlugin,
+            RxDBLeaderElectionPlugin,
+          ],
           storageType: 'dexie|memory', // <- storageType (optional, use if you want defaults provided automatically)
           dumpPath: 'assets/dump.json', // path to datbase dump file (optional) },